-They are shown on the Chart page with the camera icon , see the figure below:
+They are shown on the Chart page with the camera icon b, see the figure below:

-Figure 6.0.9a - Example of camera icon on CP300/CP300i
+Figure 6.0.9a - Example of camera icon

 Move the cursor over the camera icon.
-You are get the quick info on the object and there is the camera icon on the top bar of the window:
+You are get the Quick Info on the object and there is the camera icon on the top bar of the window:

-Figure 6.0.9b - Example of Quick Info on camera icon on CP300/CP300i
+Figure 6.0.9b - Example of Quick Info on camera icon

-On the CP300/CP300i press [IMAGE], or on the CP180/CP180i press [ENT] for 1 second, to display the image on the screen:
+Press [ENT] for 1 second to display the image on the screen:

-Figure 6.0.9c - Example of displayed image on CP300/CP300i
+Figure 6.0.9c - Example of displayed image

-Otherwise on the CP300/CP300i press [EXPAND], or on the CP180/CP180i press [ENT], to open the Full Info on the object.
-Note that on the Full Info, there is the small camera icon on a corner of the square containing the object icon.
+Otherwise press [ENT] to open the Full Info on the object.
+Note that on the Full Info there is the small camera icon on a corner of the square containing the object icon.
 To see the picture press [MENU] when the object with a picture is highlighted.